Akwalangas/name_generator/README.md

 REQUIREMENTS
 1. First you have to upload and open two lists - business terms and random words list
-2. Then you have to run program
+2. Then you have to run program on google colab
 3. Your name will be asked as well as your age